20 Incredible Things to Do in Wellington

 Wellington is more than just the city centre, so take the bus, hop on the train or hit the road to one of the amazing surrounding regions.
 Head to the Hutt Valley for great bike trails and walks along the Hutt River.
 Go to the Kapiti Coast for over 40km of beaches!
 Or head on over to the Wairarapa region known for vineyards and wineries.

 19. Go to the beach

-Wellington has good amount of beaches to feel the sand between your toes, go for a swim or even surf!
+Wellington has a good amount of beaches to feel the sand between your toes, go for a swim or even surf!
 Oriental Bay is a beach just a short walk from the city.
-Lyall Bay is great surf spot and place for “long walks on the beach”.
+Lyall Bay is a great surf spot and place for “long walks on the beach”.
 Scorching Bay is a good spot for a picnic!

 Location: Find out more about the beaches you can visit in 10 Beaches in Wellington You Can’t Miss.

 Although you might find bowling in any old city, it is a great thing to do on an evening when the weather is not that great or you just want to have a good old time with your mates.
 The Lanes bowling and bar is right in the city centre and makes for an affordable night.

 If you liked this article, then you might like…

 Most Popular Videos

 What to do in Richmond, Nelson’s large small town.
 Richmond has the [...]

 Ask these questions before you start WWOOFing.
 New to WWOOFing?!
 You’re going [...]